-Prof Semsarian is a cardiologist and basic biological scientist studying the molecular, genetic, clinical and translational aspects of cardiovascular disorders that have a genetic basis (i.e. genetic heart disease).
-He has a particular interest in cardiomyopathies and sudden cardiac death in the young including investigation and prevention of sudden cardiac death in children and young adults.
-He is an internationally-recognised expert in the field of sudden death and its genetic evaluation.
-Prof Semsarian and his team have contributed significantly to the understanding of inherited cardiovascular disorders and sudden death, about which little was known even a decade ago.
-He has bridged the interface between basic and clinical research to help prevent the complications of genetic heart disease in the community.
-His research has identified new genes involved in hypertrophic cardiomyopathy and the mechanism of associated cardiac muscle impairment.
-The work resulted in a paradigm shift in the understanding of genetic diseases with the discovery that some families with severe hypertrophic cardiomyopathy carried mutations in two genes associated with the disease.
-This has led to improved diagnosis, therapies to prevent complications, and better risk management strategies to prevent heart failure and sudden death in patients with genetic cardiovascular disease.
-Prof Semsarian also contributed to a recent international multicenter study, which demonstrated a significantly reduced risk of sudden death associated with ICD implantation in children and adolescents with hypertrophic cardiomyopathy.
-In addition,his team has demonstrated the usefulness of exome sequencing in the post-mortem setting to investigate the cause of sudden death in the young.
+Professor Semsarian studies the molecular, genetic, clinical and translational aspects of cardiovascular disorders that have a genetic basis, with a particular interest in investigation and prevention of cardiomyopathies and sudden cardiac death in the young.
+He is an international expert in sudden death and its genetic evaluation.
+By bridging the interface between basic research and clinical practice, he has helped prevent the complications of genetic heart disease in the community.
+His research has identified new genes involved in hypertrophic cardiomyopathy, and the mechanism of associated cardiac muscle impairment.
+The discovery that some families with severe hypertrophic cardiomyopathy carried mutations in two genes associated with the disease led a paradigm shift in the understanding of genetic diseases and has resulted in improved diagnosis, therapies to prevent complications, and risk-management strategies to prevent heart failure and sudden death in at-risk individuals.
+Professor Semsarian contributed to an international study demonstrating a significantly reduced risk of sudden death associated with ICD implantation in children and adolescents with hypertrophic cardiomyopathy.
+His team has demonstrated the usefulness of exome sequencing in the post-mortem setting to investigate the cause of sudden death in the young.

-Current research at the Molecular Cardiology Program encompasses several distinct streams including: (a) application of genetic technologies for the discovery of novel genes associated with inherited cardiovascular diseases – using the extensive database in the Australian Genetic Heart Disease Registry, of families that have undergone thorough clinical evaluation; (b) elucidating how gene defects activate signaling pathways to cause disease (d) continued use of exome sequencing to perform molecular autopsies for the identification of novel genes implicated in sudden death in the young and to evaluate at-risk families; (d) developing improved multidisciplinary care models of clinical and psychosocial behavioural interventions for individuals and families at risk of genetic heart disease – particularly identifying impaired functioning or quality of life after a diagnosis of genetic heart disease or evidence of post-traumatic stress disorder after ICD implantation.
-The overall aim of this research stream is to identify risk factors for deteriorating mental health associated with a diagnosis of genetic heart disease and to develop evidence-based strategies for multimodal management.
+Current research includes: (a) application of genetic technologies for the discovery of novel genes associated with inherited cardiovascular diseases (using the extensive database of families in the Australian Genetic Heart Disease Registry); (b) elucidating how gene defects activate signaling pathways to cause disease; (c) exome sequencing to perform molecular autopsies for the identification of novel genes implicated in sudden death in the young and to evaluate at-risk families; (d) developing improved multidisciplinary care models of clinical and psychosocial behavioural interventions for individuals and families at risk of genetic heart disease.

 In the media